We have started a Patreon page with the hopes that

 Image : NOTE: The below Blu-ray captures were taken directly from the Blu-ray disc.

 Film Detective sent me a another of their new Blu-ray releases; Roger Corman's 1959's A Bucket of Blood with Dick Miller, Ed Nelson and a few cameos by Bert Convy (as Burt Convy) It is cited as 'hi-def restoration from 35MM archival film elements'.
 Technically, it is as adept as The Bat - 1080P, 23.976 fps, max'ed out bitrate, 1.85:1 AR, 24-bit audio - and we've compared three captures to the version in MGM's, 1.33:1, DVD set of The Roger Corman Collection!
-This is another, bare-bones, BD-R. The widescreen trims some empty headspace up top and is, more, accurate if a shade less sharp - and the HD transfer has some pleasing texture.
+This is another, bare-bones, BD-R. The widescreen trims some empty headspace up top and is, more, accurate if a shade less sharp - and the HD transfer has some minor texture but has a soft-waxy appearance and whites seem boosted.
 Contrast improves over the greenish SD and the visuals are brighter.
-I see no evidence of manipulation (perhaps a tinge of brightness boosting), DNR or noise - and I doubt this film ever looked crisp originally - this is possibly 'it' in terms of appearance.
-This Blu-ray provides an fairly clean and pleasing presentation in the higher resolution.
+This Blu-ray is surely not the apex of this film's presentation on digital but should suffice for some who just want to see it in 1080P.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION